 Your financial aid packet explains your net price.

 If you’ve used the St. Edward’s Net Price Calculator, you understand the difference between “sticker price” and “net price.”
 “Sticker price” is the published cost of a year of college, and “net price” is what you’ll actually pay, once you’ve been offered financial aid.
-Your financial aid award offer letter tells you the total cost of attending St. Edward’s, minus the scholarships and financial aid you’ve been offered.
+Your financial aid offer letter tells you the total cost of attending St. Edward’s, minus the scholarships and financial aid you’ve been offered.
 That’s your net price.

 Your financial aid advisor can help you plan for these costs and answer your questions.

 Your net price is your out-of-pocket cost for your first year of college.
 This is the amount your family will invest in your education.
 Your financial advisor can help you consider your resources to cover these costs, including:

 - The student loan you were offered